 I have worked for various corporations including British Petroleum, Price Waterhouse Coopers, IBM, and General Motors.
 With my wife Irma, I’ve raised five kids in this community; Justin, Miguel, Iesha, Izabel, and Saby.
 I am a huge believer in neighbors coming together to help each other and build a community all can be proud of.

 “Born, Raised, Lives and will die in SE Georgetown”.
 Her mother and grandparents are all Georgetown Residents.
 She graduated from Georgetown High School, married Zeferino Mendoza from San Luis Potosi Mexico, and has three Sons – Zeferino, Pedro and Cordero Mendoza.

 Her passions include Higher Education and Giving a Hand Up to those who cross her path with whatever their needs are.
 Kathy has worked as a:

 Williamson County Auditor, Williamson County EMS – Assistant to both dept.

 - United Way Wilco and Georgetown Health Foundation – Administrative Specialist for Nonprofits Training

 Ritalinda D'Andrea Lee, PhD

 Ritalinda is a community-based public health researcher with expertise in program outcome evaluation, participatory research methods, health services delivery research and intervention design.
 She holds a doctorate in counseling and has been a mental health clinician who specialized in behavioral medicine for children and adults with chronic and acute illnesses.
-Dr Lee served on the faculty of 4 graduate and medical schools where she taught courses in research methods, statistics and community health interventions.
+Dr. Lee served on the faculty of four graduate and medical schools where she taught courses in research methods, statistics and community health interventions.